-Vasectomy is a minor surgical procedure performed in order to block the passage of sperm from the testes and therefore to provide a very effective and permanent method of birth control.
+Vasectomy is a minor surgical procedure performed to prevent the passage of sperm from the testes to the prostate area where it is normally added to the prostate secretions at the time of ejaculation.
+It is a very safe and effective form of permanent birth control.

 Read more about the